fioprotocol/fiojs/README.md

 cleos transfer eosio.token alice '1000 SYS'
 ```

-# prepareTransaction - client-side serialization and signing
+# prepareTransaction

+Client-side serialization and signing.
 This is a full example that includes the external RPC code you plan to use outside of the `Fio` instance:
 ```js
 info = await rpc.get_info();
 blockInfo = await rpc.get_block(info.last_irreversible_block_num);